 How To Download Movies and TV Shows from Hulu

-Streaming media is king, right?
-Everyone wants to stream content on their mobile devices, smart TVs, and even to computer desktops.
-Physical media is dead, and everything is on the Internet.
-Well…that is the vision that a lot of streaming companies have.
-Media companies love being able to control the delivery of movies and shows, because it preserves their ability to charge for access.
-And let’s not get it wrong – that access is worth something.
-Paying Netflix or Hulu or Amazon a few dollars a month in exchange for access to a great deal of video content isn’t a bad deal at all.
+Media companies love being able to control the delivery of movies and shows because it preserves their ability to charge for access.
+Let’s not neglect to mention that access to such an incredible amount of movies and shows is worth something.
+Paying Netflix or Hulu or Amazon a few dollars or so each month in exchange for access to large libraries of video content isn’t a bad deal at all.

 In this article, I am going to show you several different ways to download local copies of your content from Hulu.

 In 2018, Hulu finally promised that show and movie downloads would come to their platform sometime in the 2018-2019 television season, but when May 2019 rolled around—the time of year where most broadcast shows air their season finales before going on hiatus—offline downloads were nowhere to be found.
 That all changed in October 2019 when, finally, Hulu began to roll out downloads for customers watching on iOS devices.
 Unlike with Netflix or Amazon Prime, though, there’s a catch here: you’ll need to be on the ad-free $12.99 per month tier to use the feature.
 Hulu had originally stated that the feature would come to users on both plans, so as you can imagine, it’s a bit disappointing to see it not come to the plan most people use with Hulu.